danny-jung/GithubApiSample/README.md

 # Github Api Sample

-## Description
-- Sample project to search for Github Repos.
+Sample project to search for Github Repos.
-- Gitub Repo can be listed by Star.
+Gitub Repos can be listed by Star.

-## Skill
+## Languages and Libraries used
 - `Kotlin`
 - `View Binding`
 - `Coroutine`